 The role of the health care department is to ensure that every Pure Creative Arts project is underpinned by accurate, up to date medical knowledge and insight, allowing us to promote healthy lifestyles to young people and model them as Pure team.

-The health care team is managed by Dr Liz Fairley, and includes qualified health professionals with a range of experience and expertises, working together to research, create and deliver educational materials to support the theatre performances.
+The team includes qualified health professionals with a range of experience and expertises, working together to research, create and deliver educational materials to support the theatre performances.

 The health team monitor our interactive workshops to ensure they address issues such as eating disorders, body image, sex and relationships and teenage relationships abuse in an informed and relevant way.